 You may have noticed more persistent heartburn as you’ve gotten older, even though you have no other serious medical problems.
-Perhaps the midnight snack is now a bad idea, or having spicy burritos once in a while causes a heartburn flare-up.
+Age may make the occasional midnight snack is a bad idea, or having spicy burritos once in a while may begin to cause heartburn flare-ups.
 This isn’t your imagination–it is true that heartburn does worsen as you age.
-The most important thing concerning heartburn, however, is to realize the difference between when it’s just an occasional annoyance and when you should see the doctor.
+The most important thing concerning heartburn when you're older, however, is to realize the difference between when it’s just an occasional annoyance and when you should see the doctor.
 Read on to learn more about heartburn, acid reflux, and gastroesophageal reflux disease (GERD), and why some symptoms worsen with age.

 More Frequent Heartburn with Age

 There are a few different reasons why heartburn becomes more severe with age.
 One of the reasons has to do with the weakening of muscles.
 Not only do muscles in our arms and legs weaken with age, but our internal muscles do as well.
 The muscle responsible for heartburn and GERD, the lower esophageal sphincter (LES), is a muscle between the stomach and esophagus.
 When it is weak, acid can escape the stomach and get into the esophagus, causing heartburn.
 Frequent occurrences of this can often be classified as reflux or GERD.

 Weight gain is perhaps the number one cause of heartburn across all age groups; however, as weight gain is common with aging, it is a primary reason heartburn episodes increase in older age groups.
 Doctors recommend eating a healthy diet, exercising regularly, and keeping BMI in the normal (below overweight) range.